EPIC-guide/epic-guide.github.io/_life/money-americans.md

 deference to the IRS, especially when the banking establishment in Switzerland is centuries older than even the concept of the United States of America.

-So the gut instinct of some Swiss banks was simply to terminate American accounts and not open any new ones because they didn't think the regulatory hassle was worth it.
-Many Americans were, understandably, very upset by this.
-This is the time period and incident that sets off alarms in the collective memory of the Swiss when you speak of Americans and banking.Thankfully, that era of turmoil has passed, and many Swiss FFIs have done the required registration with the IRS, and are taking American clients with some extra paperwork.
+So the gut instinct of some Swiss banks was simply to terminate US accounts and not open any new ones because they didn't think the regulatory hassle was worth it.
+Many US citizens were, understandably, very upset by this.
+This is the time period and incident that sets off alarms in the collective memory of the Swiss when you speak of US citizens and banking.
+Thankfully, that era of turmoil has passed, and many Swiss FFIs have done the required registration with the IRS, and are taking US clients with some extra paperwork.

 ## Credit cards